Sousastep/sousastep/SousaFX/.docs/_sources/content/hardreq.rst.txt

    You may also want to invest in a DI such as the `TrimTwo <https://www.radialeng.com/product/trim-two>`_ or `MixingLink <https://www.eventideaudio.com/pedals/mixinglink/>`_ to prevent venues' mixing boards from accidentally sending phantom power into your interface.

+|

-3. headphones, in-ear monitors, or loudspeaker
+3. headphones, in-ear monitors, or loudspeaker:

    `In ear monitors <https://www.youtube.com/watch?v=mHoljbkyAEs>`_ are vastly preferrable to headphones or speakers for being able to hear yourself while performing live.

+|

-4. XLR microphone, or Yamaha SilentBrass™ mute & PersonalStudio™
+4. XLR microphone, or Yamaha SilentBrass™ mute & PersonalStudio™:

    If you're using a `SilentBrass mute <https://usa.yamaha.com/products/musical_instruments/winds/silent_brass/silent_brass_sbj_series/index.html>`_ you'll need an `eighth inch TRS to dual quarter inch TS cable <https://www.sweetwater.com/store/search?s=3.5mm+trs+to+dual+1%2F4+ts>`_ to connect the PersonalStudio's headphone output to the audio interface's line inputs.

+|

-5. tuba
+5. tuba:

    A `LED sousaphone bell <https://edu.sousastep.quest/content/tutorials/LED-sousa-bell.html>`_ is optional.

+|

-6. wireless game controller
+6. wireless game controller:

    SousaFX is developed and tested with a PS4 controller, and an Xbox Elite 2 controller.
 The Xbox's layout is more ergonomic than Playstation, and the Playstation's buttons are more responsive than Xbox.

    `All gamepads listed here are supported <https://github.com/libsdl-org/SDL/blob/SDL2/src/joystick/SDL_gamecontrollerdb.h>`_.

+|

-7. velcro straps to attach the controller to the tuba
+7. velcro straps to attach the controller to the tuba:

    I used to use `lettuce wraps <http://www.ashbeedesign.com/2013/01/recycle-lettuce-wrap-for-cord-control.html>`_, now I use `monoprice's cable ties <https://www.monoprice.com/search/index?keyword=velcro>`_.